 - Alooma (not available anymore)

-If you ask me what you want to start first, I would recommend you to start with supermetrics which i have been using for 3+ years and worth of paying $39 or $99package. if it is more for visualisation just go ahead with Data Studio as its free and can still use all google products, if you want more, then you can use supermetrics connectors.
+If you ask me what you want to start first, I would recommend you to start with supermetrics which i have been using for 3+ years and worth of paying $39. if it is more for visualisation just go ahead with Data Studio as its free and can still use all google products, if you want more, then you can use supermetrics connectors.